Cheap hire purchase

 • Personal loan – usually cheapest if you need to borrow and want to own the car outright

-This is a popular way to get a new car, especially if you frequently change car and want to pay for it monthly.
+This is a popular way to get a new car, especially if you frequently change vehicle and want to pay for it monthly.
 It's basically a loan, though usually cheaper each month as you won't be paying off the full value of the car.
 You also won't own it at the end, unless you choose to.

-There's usually a mileage allowance (for instance, 8,000 miles a year), but provided you stick to that and don't damage the car, you can return it and walk away at the end of the agreement.
-Alternatively, you have the option to pay the final value to own it, also known as a balloon payment.
+You'll pay a deposit and then monthly instalments over a set term.
+There's usually a mileage allowance, but provided you stick to that and don't damage the car, you can either return it and walk away at the end of the agreement, or pay what's known as a 'balloon payment' to own it.

 As the dealer will be making money from the finance deal, you may find it offers larger discounts or contributions to the deposit on new cars.
 For used cars, it may mean you can haggle more off the sale price.
 Always be careful and make sure to calculate the total cost you'll need to repay after all interest has been added.
 This will then show the 'true' value of the discount.
-See our full guide on cheap personal contract purchase for more information.
+See our full guide on cheap Personal Contract Purchase for more information.

-• Car leasing/personal contract hire – low monthly rental payments, but you'll never own the car (nor have the option to)
+• Car leasing/Personal Contract Hire – low monthly rental payments, but you'll never own the car (nor have the option to)

 This is a way to get a brand new car for a monthly payment, though this is essentially a long-term rental, so you'll never own the car – nor have the option to buy it.
 Instead you'll pay an initial deposit followed by a monthly amount for the duration of the contract, which is usually over one to four years.